mrsac7/placement-resources/American Express/README.md

 ## 1. Digrams

 We are given a string $S$ consisting of $N$ lowercase letters.
 A sequence of two adjacent letters inside a string is called a $digram$.
 The distance between two digrams is the distance between the first letter of the first digram and the first letter of the second digram.
-For example, in string $S = akcmf$ the distance between digrams $kc$ and $mi$ is $2$.
+For example, in string $S = akcmz$ the distance between digrams $kc$ and $mz$ is $2$.

 We want to find the distance between the furthest **identical** digrams inside string S.